mjdamgaard/UP-Web-Project/new_readme_draft.md

 #### 4. No need for allocating resources means free hosting! (almost)

 Another feature of a user-programmable platform is that apps do not have to allocate storage space or computational resources in advance.
-Instead the resources are only allocated when needed by the users that use the app.[^1]
+Instead the resources are only allocated when needed by the users of the given app.[^1]

 [^1]: And if an app needs server-side maintenance routines to run at regularly scheduled intervals, these intervals can just be based on how many post requests has occurred since the last execution, rather than how much time has passed.